Earthquake information: Weak Mag. 2.5 earthquake | ExBulletin

 Support us – help us upgrade our services!

 We really love working to bring you the latest volcanoes and earthquakes data from around the world.
 Maintaining our free website and apps, however, requires significant time and resources.
 We need funding to increase the hardware and software capacity as well as the support of our editorial team.
-We aim to provide continuous service wherever an earthquake or volcano erupts occurs, and your donation can make it happen!
-Every donation would be greatly appreciated.
+We aim to achieve continuous service wherever an earthquake or volcano eruption occurs, and your donations can achieve this.
+Every donation will be greatly appreciated.
 If you find the information useful and want to support our team in integrating more features, writing great content, and in upgrading our software and hardware, please make a donation (PayPal or credit card payment online).

 Planned Features: